Skip to content

 Table Description

-instruments Registry of instruments observed from market data ingestion within a publisher namespace.
+instruments Registry of instruments observed from ingestion within a publisher namespace.

 ohlcv Aggregated OHLCV bar data keyed by instrument, bar duration (rtype), and event timestamp (ts_event).